 DAY TRIP TO GIRONA: 5 THINGS YOU CAN’T MISS

-Girona is such a cute little town, located just two hours via bus from Barcelona, it is worth checking out if you have extra time in Barcelona and you’re not sure what to do.
+Girona is such a cute little town, located just two hours via bus from Barcelona, it is worth checking out if you have extra time in Barcelona and you're looking for things to do.
 I would describe Girona as a chic/hip, up and coming suburb.
 It has a ton of cute little shops and cafes as well as some beautiful scenery.
-So here are the top 5 things you can’t miss.
+So here are the top 5 things to do and what you can't miss.

 What a beautiful bridge!
 Also known as the Eiffel Bridge, this bridge was designed by Gustave Eiffel right before the Eiffel Tower.
 Having similar attributes, it’s definitely a beautiful bridge with some amazing photo opportunities.